rleslie1015/rleslie1015/README.md

 - 🔭 &nbsp; I’m currently working on my final project for a super awesome and extensive full stack bootcamp, Lambda School.
 - 🤔 &nbsp; Solving problems and finding new libraries to play with.
-- 🎓 &nbsp; Studing Web Development & Computer Science and practice data structures and algorithms code challenges.
+- 🎓 &nbsp; Studing Web Development & Computer Science and practicing data structures and algorithms code challenges.
 - 🤓 &nbsp; 🔥UPER🔥 First <b>Understand</b> then <b>Plan</b> then <b>Execute</b> and finally <b>Reflect</b>. 💯✔️
 - 💼 &nbsp; Full stack web developer! 🌹 That means I <i>really</i> love developing for both back-end & front-end. 💜
 - 🌱 &nbsp; Enthusiast in self-improvement apps and non-profit organizations.
 I love any work that has an impact in helping people.